menis/tools/stop_idle_ec2s.md

 ## Overview

 Idle Amazon EC2 instances can be stopped to reduce costs.
 AWS Lambda, Amazon CloudWatch and Amazon EventBridge [can be used](https://aws.amazon.com/blogs/compute/hibernating-ec2-instances-in-response-to-a-cloudwatch-alarm/) to automatically stop idle instances.
-Previous solutions placed a high burden on the instance owners.
-Our solution requires one tag to configure an instance.
+Our solution simplifies instance configuration with a single tag.

 <figure>
 <img src="instance_autostop.png" alt="Instance Autostop"/>